chrischow/dataandstuff/_posts/2018-08-30-a-fresh-start.md

 Second, GitHub is superb for version control.
 I'm currently using it for the Kaggle Titanic project, and I've decided that GitHub will be the new home for my blog!
 Previously, I used RStudio's interface to RMarkdown to write all my blog posts.
 I could write the main text and generate in-line graphics.
 I found this incredibly convenient.
 However, combining GitHub and Jupyter notebooks allow me to do the same in Python!
 Hence, having made the switch from R to Python, I intend to use GitHub to host my blog.

 Moving ahead, you can expect more mini-projects, and more posts on data science techniques.
-I look forward to the exciting new times with Python and GitHub!
+I look forward to the exciting new adventures with Python and GitHub!